 Unforgettable sightseeing, from remote fishing villages, to must-see hot-spots like Dubrovnik.

 Surrender to the magic of Croatia.
-With postcard-perfect villages, limestone summits rising from the sea, and 1,000 picturesque islands floating peacefully in the azure waters of the Adriatic, you’ll quickly discover why the locals refer to their homeland as “The Mediterranean the way it used to be.”
+With picture-perfect villages, limestone summits rising from the sea, and 1,000 picturesque islands floating peacefully in the azure waters of the Adriatic, you’ll quickly discover why the locals refer to their homeland as “The Mediterranean the way it used to be.”

 Arrive in Split or Dubrovnik and transfer to Makarska.
 The ancient port town of Split makes the most convenient gateway for our trek.
 Split boasts some of the best Roman ruins to be found on the Adriatic Coast and an extra night there is highly recommended.
 Makarska is among the liveliest coastal villages in Dalmatia.
-Meet group for welcome drinks and dinner at 7:00 pm.
+Meet group and guide(s) for welcome drinks and dinner at 7:00 pm.

-More Island hopping today as we transfer to the island of Mljet.
-A quick water-taxi brings us to the island’s northern port of Polace.
+More island hopping today as we transfer to the island of Mljet.
+A quick water-taxi brings us to the island’s northern port of Polače.
 From here a short van ride sets us up for a waterside ramble through Mljet’s national park on the west coast.
 After a fresh and very local lunch in Soline, we hike past gorgeous saltwater lakes en-route to our hotel in Pomena.
-Incidentially, Mljet is home to the ancient cave where Odysseus spent seven years with the sea nymph Calypso in Homer’s epic tale The Odyssey.
+Incidentally, Mljet is home to the ancient cave where Odysseus spent seven years with the sea nymph Calypso in Homer’s epic tale The Odyssey.
 We’ll quickly discover how Odysseus let seven years get by on the island as we relax and watch the sun go down on the coast.

 Awake to the delicious sights and smells of a Croatian morning.
 Many buses and taxis connect Lapad to the Dubrovnik Airport and international connections.
 There are also many activities around Dubrovnik itself making any additional time spent there very rewarding.